Skip to Content

 US Stove 5501S King Mini Pellet Stove

-The 5501S just feels fancy from the beginning: Autoignition, an LED display, and electronic setting controls make it feel more “high-tech” than some comparable options out there.
+The 5501S just feels fancy from the beginning: Autoignition, an LED display, and electronic setting controls make it feel more “high-tech” than some comparable options.

 It’s not perfect, though: the 5501S can be very loud on its high setting, and the fan sounds more like a leaf blower in your house than a heater unit.
 The weight of this unit is also a common drawback – once you’ve put it somewhere, it’s difficult to move.